CecilePerrin/CecilePerrin_7_25052021/README.md

 ### Database:

-in the file "config.json" put your username et password.
+In the file "config.json" put your username et password.
 Make sur that you've installed MySql and create locally the base "groupomaniadb"

 then in the terminal tape :